How to Add Local Users in Windows 11

 Click I don't have this person's sign-in information, then select Add a user without a Microsoft account.

 Enter a username and password.
-Add a password hint to help you remember it later.
+You can add a password hint to help you remember it later.

 Click Next.
-The account is now ready to use.
+The account is now ready for you to use.

 Advanced Management: Command Line Methods

-You can use the net user command to create accounts quickly.
+You can use the command line to create accounts quickly.
 Open Command Prompt and type:

 net user username password /add

-Replace username and password with your desired credentials.
+Replace <username> and <password> with your desired username and password.
 To make this user an administrator, use:

 net localgroup administrators username /add

-Using Local Users and Groups (Windows 11 Pro Only)
+Using Local Users and Groups (šŖ Windows 11 Pro Only)

 If you have Windows 11 Pro, you can use the advanced management tool.
 Press Win + R, type lusrmgr.msc, and hit Enter.
 This tool allows you to manage passwords, group memberships, and account status in a professional interface.